June 3rd 2018 – By: William Larsen – Civilians News – “News For All Views”

 – The Mis-Understanding Of Globalization –

-Putin recently spoke on globalization, at an international economic forum, mentioning that globalization was causing issues with trade.
-Later on, at that same forum, a French politician named Christine Lagarde, was quoted as saying, “sometimes a globalized economy could be ‘unfair.'”
+Vladimir Putin recently spoke on globalization, at an international economic forum, mentioning that globalization was causing issues with trade.
+Later on, during that same forum, a French politician named Christine Lagarde, was quoted as saying, “sometimes a globalized economy could be ‘unfair.'”
 (Reference link.)

 But what did she mean specifically?
 “Unfair?”

-Is it harder to become successful in; China or Russia?
+Is success scarcer in China, or Russia?
 The US?
 Or the UK?
 And should success carry over at all, from nation to nation?